UWCS/stardust/content/about/lan/_index.md

 ## Where we LAN

 Typically, **LIB2** at the Library is our go-to spot for LAN.

-We understand that most people aren't familiar with this room's whereabouts, so we'll do our best to explain.
-First, be sure to check its location on [campus.warwick.ac.uk](https://campus.warwick.ac.uk/search/623c88f2421e6f5928c0e4ec?projectId=warwick).
+Not sure where LIB2 is?
+All good!
+- You can see LIB2's location on [campus.warwick.ac.uk](https://campus.warwick.ac.uk/search/623c88f2421e6f5928c0e4ec?projectId=warwick).

-Facing the front of the library builing, go down to the right side, past the Café.
+- Facing the front of the library builing, go down to the right side, past the Café.
 You'll see a sliding door with a card reader, so you'll need your Student ID card to enter.
 Once you're inside, go through the left-hand set of doors, then straight ahead.
 Congrats!
 You've just made it to LAN!

 > Note: The door to LIB2 will reject your card after 10pm.
-Don't worry if this happens, there will be at least one exec member available to let you in, just let us know you're here on our discord.
+Don't worry if this happens, there will be at least one exec member available to let you in, just let us know you're here on our [Discord](https://discord.uwcs.co.uk).

 ------------------------------------------------------------------------